Halide Edib Adıvar: During World War I

-In 1916–1917, she acted as Ottoman inspector for schools in Damascus, Beirut and the Collège Saint Joseph in Aintoura, Mount Lebanon.
-The students at these schools included hundreds of Armenian, Arab, Assyrian, Kurdish, and Turkish orphans.
-In the course of the Armenian genocide and under the direction of Halide Edib Adıvar and Djemal Pasha, one of the Three Pashas who organized the Armenian genocide, about 1,000 Armenian and 200 Kurdish children were "Turkified" at the Collège Saint Joseph.
+In 1916–1917, she acted as Ottoman inspector for schools in Damascus, Beirut and the Collège Saint Joseph in Aintoura (or Antoura), Mount Lebanon.
+The students at these schools included hundreds of Armenian, Arab, Assyrian, Maronite, Kurdish, and Turkish orphans.
+In the course of the Armenian genocide and under the direction of Halide Edib Adıvar and Djemal Pasha, about 1,000 Armenian and 200 Kurdish children were "Turkified" at the Collège Saint Joseph.
+The children at the Aintoura orphanage were taken from existing orphanages, not saved from the streets by Djemal Pasha as Halide Edip later asserted.
+Most of the Armenian orphans at Aintoura returned to their Armenian identities after the Ottoman withdrawal.

-Halide Edip's account of her inspectorship emphasizes her humanitarian efforts and her struggles to come to terms with the violence of the situation.
-However an American witness for The New York Times, describing her as "this little woman who so often boasts of her American ideals of womanhood and of which her Western friends make so much", accused Halide Edip of "calmly planning with [Cemal Pasha] forms of human tortures for Armenian mothers and young women" and taking on "the task of making Turks of their orphaned children."
+Halide Edip's own account of her inspectorship—the accuracy of which has been questioned by modern scholars Selim Deringil and Shushan Khachatryan—and a few other accounts emphasize her humanitarian efforts and claim that she did not impose a strict policy of Islamization of the orphans.
+She claims that she was opposed to the policy of Turkification and initially refused to take part in the Aintoura orphanage but ultimately accepted "as a duty towards humanity".
+Deringil writes that Halide Edip "was personally involved in the project of Turkification and Islamization at Antoura".
 Robert Fisk wrote that Halide Edip "helped to run this orphanage of terror in which Armenian children were systematically deprived of their Armenian identity and given new Turkish names, forced to become Muslims and beaten savagely if they were heard to speak Armenian".

 Karnig Panian, author of Goodbye, Antoura, was a six-year-old Armenian genocide survivor at the orphanage in 1916.
 Panian's name was changed to the number 551.
 He witnessed children that resisted Turkification being punished with beatings and starvation:

 At every sunset in the presence of over 1,000 orphans, when the Turkish flag was lowered, 'Long Live General Pasha!' was recited.
 That was the first part of the ceremony.
 Then it was time for punishment for the wrongdoers of the day.
-They beat us with the falakha [a rod used to beat the soles of the feet], and the top-rank punishment was for speaking Armenian.
+They beat us with the falakha [a rod used to beat the soles of the feet], and the top-rank punishment was for speaking Armenian.According to Panian, these punishments were carried out by the director Fevzi Bey, in Halide Edip's presence.

 Emile Joppin, the head priest at the Saint Joseph College in Antoura, wrote in a 1947 school magazine:

 The Armenian orphans were Islamicised, circumcised and given new Arab or Turkish names.
 Their new names always kept the initials of the names in which they were baptised.
 Thus Haroutioun Nadjarian was given the name Hamed Nazih, Boghos Merdanian became Bekir Mohamed, to Sarkis Safarian was given the name Safouad Sulieman.

 In a 1918 report, American Red Cross officer Major Stephen Trowbridge, met with surviving orphans and reported: